edinburghsocietea/edinburghsocietea.github.io/teaintro.md

 The flavour and aroma of Pu’er is very earthy.
 The flavours of raw and cooked pu’er can differ a lot.
 Sometimes, a sea-like flavour, or even sea-weed can come out, especially in old or cooked Pu’ers.
 It is advisable to rinse these types thoroughly before actually drinking the infusions.

-Available in SocieTEA: Jing Mai Ancient Trees, Puer Ripen and Raw, Yunnan Puer
+Available in SocieTEA: Jing Mai Ancient Trees, Puer Ripen and Raw, Yunnan Puer.

 ### White Tea